gaganpree99/BloodLife/README.md

 ## GitLab Repository
 - The code for Seacrh Orgnization can be accessed through [https://git.cs.dal.ca/mahagaokar/Group14_TechGoons/tree/A4_SearchOrg_Ghazayil](https://git.cs.dal.ca/mahagaokar/Group14_TechGoons/tree/A4_SearchOrg_Ghazayil)
-- The code for the whole project can be accessed through (https://git.cs.dal.ca/mahagaokar/Group14_TechGoons)
+- The code for the whole project can be accessed through https://git.cs.dal.ca/mahagaokar/Group14_TechGoons

 # Assignment 4 Files
 Below is the link to files used to create this feature:
 1. orgnizationContoler.java
-2. orgnization.jaza
+2. orgnization.java
 3. orgnizationRepository.java
 4. orgnizationService.java
 5. orgnizationServiceImpl.java
 6. orgnization.jsp
 7. sidebar.jsp
+8. homepage.jsp

 # Code References